nebula-plugins/lock-experimental/README.md

 ## Ignoring locks

-Running with `-PdependencyLock.ignore` causes the lock method to short-circuit and leave dynamic constraints in affect.
+Running with `-PdependencyLock.ignore` causes the lock method to short-circuit and leave dynamic constraints in effect.

 ## Migration from the legacy plugin